MicrosoftDocs/azure-devops-docs/docs/boards/queries/import-work-items-from-csv.md

 <a id="tree-items" />

-### Can I import a CSV file that have parent-child links?
+### Can I import a CSV file that has parent-child links?

 Yes, you can add child work items by indenting title columns.
 The following example add three child Issues under the already defined Epic.